 Epistemic rationalityextended: it is epistemically rational to believe evidentially justified propositions and to assume those unjustifiable ones that make the acquisition of perceptual justifications possible in the first place and are therefore constitutive of epistemic rationality.

-A moment reflection shows that a constitutivist engages in an epistemic practice—that of forming, withholding and revising empirical beliefs based on the deliverances of one’s perceptions—the rationality of which she can make sense of.
+A moment’s reflection shows that a constitutivist engages in an epistemic practice—that of forming, withholding, and revising empirical beliefs based on the deliverances of one’s perceptions—the rationality of which she can make sense of.
 For, on such an account, the coherence between one’s views about the rationality of the practice and about its constitutive rules is preserved.
 The Humean skeptic, likewise, engages in that epistemic practice.
 Yet a Humean skeptic cannot make sense of its rationality.
 For, by her lights, it rests on a hinge which is not rationally held.
-Yet, if so, how could then the practice itself be rational?
+Yet, if so, how could the practice itself be rational?
 Hence, irrespective of whether a constitutivist can convince a Humean skeptic to abandon her preferred notion of epistemic rationality, a constitutivist would be offering reasons that a Humean skeptic should acknowledge as germane to her own position.

-Therefore, a constitutivist—or, at any rate, a hinge epistemologist who were prepared to embrace the deflationary truth of hinges—has the resources to solve both the lost hinge disagreement problem and the problem of rational inertia.
-With respect to (MOON) and similar disagreements, in contrast, constitutivists’ position—and possibly other hinge epistemologists’ too—is that ultimately these are not cases of deep disagreement, but of ordinary empirical disagreement, on which ordinary empirical evidence can be brought to bear.,
+Therefore, a constitutivist—or, at any rate, a hinge epistemologist who was prepared to embrace the deflationary truth of hinges—has the resources to solve both the lost hinge disagreement problem and the problem of rational inertia.
+With respect to (MOON) and similar disagreements, in contrast, constitutivists’ position—and possibly other hinge epistemologists’ too—is that ultimately these are not cases of deep disagreement, but of ordinary empirical disagreement, on which ordinary empirical evidence can be brought to bear.

 2. Testimonial Hinges